Guidance

 Contracting LEROs could be new to some local authorities.
 While some LEROs are well established, some are emerging projects working to formalise their organisation.
 New projects of any type are likely to have less well-developed organisational structures and policies than more established ones.

-However, just because these services are new and developing, does not mean that they’re unsafe or ineffective.
+However, just because these projects are new and developing, does not mean that they’re unsafe or ineffective.
 If there are local concerns about the safety and effectiveness of lived experience initiatives, that could be due to stigmatised views of people who use alcohol and drugs problematically and those in recovery.

 • build reciprocal relationships based on honesty and transparency